BrendonEarl/CSC361-CommuncationsAndNetworks/README.txt

 where `<www.domain.tld>` is a web address like `www.github.com` or `docs.python.org`

 ## Expected behaviour
 If the web-server is misbehaving (not my fault), I'll do my best to let you know!
 Sometimes a supported `newest HTTP-Version` will be noted as `None`, that's be cause they dropped the connection and never got back.
+For example, `uvic.com` will fail gracefully and print an error to the terminal.
 To match my output to the marking criteria, check under the "Solution" header

 __Happy Marking!__